If you require further information then please contact the clerks on 01482 323264 or email@example.com

 Stephen has been led by both other junior counsel and Queen’s Counsel and works well with others.

-He has both prosecuted and defended in cases involving confiscation of the alleged proceeds of crime, has successfully had confiscation orders reduced before the Court of Appeal and recently gave a well received talk to local defence solicitors about the application of the Proceeds of Crime Act.
+He has both prosecuted and defended in cases involving confiscation of the alleged proceeds of crime and has successfully had confiscation orders reduced before the Court of Appeal.

 Qualifications & Appointments